WSU-kduncan/ceg3120-cicd-MikeZimmer1299/README-CI.md

 # Overview
 -
+# The Beginning of Docker Usage
-# How to Set Up Docker
+## How to Set Up Docker
 - Installing Docker
 	- When using MacOS, you are able to go to [Docker Desktop](https://www.docker.com/products/docker-desktop/) and download it.
 	- Installing Node.js use: `docker pull node:18-bullseye`